near/docs/docs/1.concepts/protocol/access-keys.md

 Function-Call keys have the main purpose of being shared, so third-parties can make contract calls in your name.
 This is useful in [multiple scenarios as we will see below](#benefits-of-function-call-keys).

 :::tip
-`Function-Call` keys can be shared safely, since they can only use it to call a specific contract, and cannot transfer NEAR tokens
+`Function-Call` keys are secure to share, as they only permit calls to a specific contract and prohibit NEAR token transfers.
 :::

 ---

 ## Benefits of Function-Call Keys

-`Function Call Keys` allow you to grant **limited access** to third-parties.
-These type of keys are quite unique to NEAR, for which it is useful to talk about the use-cases they enable.
+`Function Call Keys` allows you to provide **restricted access** to third parties.
+This key type, unique to NEAR, enables several use-cases worth discussing.

-### Improving UX
+### Enhancing User Experience
-The most common use case for `Function-Call` keys is to enable an application to sign transactions for you, so they **don't** need to **interrupt your experience** asking to sign a transaction.
+The most common use case for `Function-Call` keys is to allow an application to sign transactions on the user's behalf.

-Imagine that you are building a game that keeps the user's score on a smart contract.
-In other chains, you would need to interrupt the user's experience to ask them to sign a transaction each time the game wants to update the score.
+Imagine you are developing a game that records the user's score on a smart contract.
+On other chains, you would have to disrupt the user's experience to request transaction signatures each time the game needs to update the score.

-In NEAR, you can ask the user to create a `Function-Call` key for the game's contract, and share it with the game.
-This way, the game can now sign transactions in the user's name, without needing to interrupt the gameplay.
+With NEAR, you can request the user to generate a `Function-Call` key for the game's contract and share it with the game.
+This way, the game can sign transactions in the user's name, eliminating gameplay interruptions.

 Sharing this key is safe for the user, because even in the case of somebody stealing it, they would only be able to call the score-keeping method, and nothing else.